Object View

 Object List

 Object-based mixing is easier than ever in SPACE HUB Control.
-Quickly and easily build an audio environment by placing “objects” within a physical domain, using X, Y, and Z axes.
+Quickly and easily build an audio environment by placing “objects” within 3 dimensional space.

 Object View contains all Objects which are currently active.
 You can add or remove Objects in a project using the Settings Page in the Project Tab.

 To change an Object’s name, double-click it in the Object List.
-The following options are available in the Object List:
+The following options are available for each object in the Object List, starting on the left side:

-• V Visual Solo to hide all but this Object.
-Visual Solo follows the selected Object.
+• V Visual Solo to hide from the panning circle all but this Object.
+The Visual Solo state follows the selected Object.

-• H Hide this Object (becomes visible when selected)
+• H Hide this Object from the panning circle (becomes visible when selected)

 • Link Stereo Objects by clicking the checkbox of the left channel Object to link it to the Object below.
-Additionally the link mode must be set to stereo using the selector above the Algorithm selector above the sliders.
+The link status (unlinked or stereo) will be shown in the drop down field directly below the “Set Colour” selector.

 • S Solo (can be switched between PFL and SIP on the Settings page)